Antiparos Cave (2025 opening hours and tickets)

 By vehicle or bicycle: The paved road that leads to the Cave begins to the left of where the ferry boat docks (arriving from Paros) in the Port area of Antiparos.
 The parking lot at the Cave is very big and spacious.

-The Antiparos Cave is open daily from 10:00 to 16:00.
-Last entrance 15:30.
+The Antiparos Cave is open daily from 10:00 AM to 4:00 PM, with the last entry at 3:30 PM.

-(Last updated: June 2024)
+(Last updated: May 2025)

 THE CAVE WILL BE OPEN EVERY DAY UNTIL THE END OF OCTOBER